 1. The definition for "barge" in paragraph (a)(1) facilitates an exemption from this act.
-See Section 5(b)(3).
+See Section 6(b)(3).
 Under federal law, barges (non-powered vessels) of 100 tons or less are not required to be documented.
 They also are exempted from the numbering rules.
 See 46 U.S.C. § 12301.
 See also 33 C.F.R. §§ 173.11, 173.13, 174.11.
 More important, many existing barges are quite old and records of prior transfers may be difficult to locate or resurrect.
 For this reason, an owner of a barge is not required to obtain a certificate of title for it.

 A "barge" is defined in 46 U.S.C. § 102 as any "non-self-propelled vessel."
 Because this might include such things as sail boats and row boats, which are intended to be covered by this act, the federal definition is modified here to expressly exclude vessels propelled by sail or oar or fitted for propulsion by sail or oar.
-As a result, such vessels are not barges and are not exempted from compliance with this act under Section 5(b)(3).
+As a result, such vessels are not barges and are not exempted from compliance with this act under Section 6(b)(3).

-2. The definition of "hull-damaged" in paragraph (a)(12) deals with the obligation of an owner or insurer to brand the title.
-See Section 9(a), (d).
-Paragraph (a)(12) does not exhaustively list the types of casualties that can compromise the integrity of a vessel's hull; it merely describes some of the events that can do so.
+- 2. The definition of "certificate of origin" in paragraph (a)(5) is derived from 33 C.F.R. § 187.7 but does not include a builder's certificate.
+The reason for excluding builder's certificates is that many vessels are covered by both a certificate of origin and a builder's certificate, and the purposes of this act could be frustrated if the owner could use both documents to title the vessel in two different jurisdictions.
+If, however, a single document qualifies as both a builder's certificate and a manufacturer's certificate or statement of origin, that rationale does not apply and thus that document does qualify as a certificate of origin. - 3.
+The definition of "dealer" in paragraph (a)(7) is more broad than the comparable definition in 33 C.F.R. § 187.7.
+That is because there should be no need for the dealer to be engaged in the business of buying vessels or to have an established place of business.
+A shipyard or other manufacturer can qualify as a dealer. - 4.
+The definition of "hull damaged" in paragraph (a)(13) deals with the obligation of an owner or insurer to brand the title.
+See Section 10(a), (c).
+Paragraph (a)(13) does not exhaustively list the types of casualties that can compromise the integrity of a vessel's hull; it merely describes some of the events that can do so.
 A qualifying casualty need not be an event of nature; vandalism and terrorism can compromise the integrity of a vessel's hull.
 However, damage resulting from routine operation is not something that makes a vessel hull damaged.
 Similarly, "the sinking of a vessel in a manner that creates a significant risk that the integrity of the vessel's hull has been compromised" is not something that occurs merely because the vessel is swamped during its normal operation.
 The distinction between "sinking" and "swamping" is a matter of buoyancy.
 A vessel sinks when it loses sufficient buoyancy to settle below the surface of the water.
 A vessel is swamped when it is filled with water but retains sufficient buoyancy to remain on or at the surface.